- About Us

 USES’s early childhood education program prepares children to become confident, successful learners.
 We have 62 slots for children 3 months through 6 years of age.
 Our teachers create nurturing and inviting spaces which foster the development of children’s self-esteem while classrooms provide rich learning environments where children feel comfortable taking risks to help them grow socially, physically, emotionally, and intellectually.

-Accredited is accredited by The National Association for the Education of Young Children (NAEYC), our early childhood education program uses Creative Curriculum as a guide for creating developmentally appropriate lesson plans to ensure that each child’s individual and developmental needs are met.
+Accredited by The National Association for the Education of Young Children (NAEYC), our early childhood education program uses Creative Curriculum as a guide for creating developmentally appropriate lesson plans to ensure that each child’s individual and developmental needs are met.
 Arts programming is integrated in each of our classrooms through the Arts in Early Learning curriculum, which uses sensory rich, STEM based (science, technology, engineering, and math) arts experiences to teach abstract concepts in a tangible and accessible way.
 Young children learn with their whole bodies and minds, and we believe that the arts are a powerful tool for literacy and language development, critical thinking and reasoning skills, and developing self-confidence and emotional regulation.

 The early childhood program operates year-round and is open Monday through Friday, from 8:00 am to 6:00 pm.
 We offer sliding scale Department of Early Education and Care subsidized slots and accept vouchers.
 Our program is divided into three age groups: